Salah ends EPL drought, Liverpool back as threat to City

 Despite its lengthy injury list — and Sadio Mane joined it this week because of a minor muscle problem — Liverpool cannot be discounted, even if the third-place Reds are four points behind City having played one game more in their turbulent title defense.

-They jumped above Leicester, which lost 3-1 at home to Leeds earlier Sunday.
+They jumped above Leicester, which lost 3-1 at home to Leeds earlier Sunday and dropped to fourth.
+Sixth-place Tottenham also lost 1-0 at Brighton.

 “If you want to win the league, you have to win every game,” Salah said.
 “This year, City were struggling in the beginning.
 We were struggling three or four games ago.
 You just need to keep winning if you want to win the Premier League.